dfreiberger/favorite-tools/README.md

 [WinDbg Preview](https://www.microsoft.com/en-us/p/windbg-preview/9pgjgd53tn86) is a modernized version of windbg.
 It can be used to attach to a running process and view the call stack, set breakpoints, and view the values of variables.

+### Fiddler

+[Fiddler](https://www.telerik.com/fiddler) is a free web debugging proxy.
+It can be used to capture and analyze HTTP and HTTPS traffic.

 ## .NET

 ### JetBrains dotPeek